LucJosin/satori-og/README.md

 # satori-og

-The satori-og library is a utility library to generate open-graph images using Satori.
+The satori-og is a utility library to generate open-graph images using Satori.

 - [TypeDoc](https://lucjosin.github.io/satori-og/)